BuzzAlvin/Tindog/README.md

 # Tindog
-Find friends for your dogs.
+Find friends for your dog.